adobiss/adobiss.github.io/_portfolio/02-resampling-web-service.md

 ## Lessons Captured

+1. **Concurrency and Parallelism**: Concurrency is for I/O operations, parallelism is for CPU/ memory bound operations.
-1. **Strategic Framework Selection**: Choosing the right tool can significantly influence a project's trajectory.
+2. **Strategic Framework Selection**: Choosing the right tool can significantly influence a project's trajectory.
-2. **Importance of Targeted Documentation**: FastAPI's user-friendly documentation proved instrumental in implementing the web service and discerning between concurrency, which allows tasks to overlap, and parallelism, the simultaneous execution of tasks.
+3. **Importance of Targeted Documentation**: FastAPI's user-friendly documentation proved instrumental in implementing the web service and discerning between concurrency, which allows tasks to overlap, and parallelism, the simultaneous execution of tasks.
-3. **Audio File & Metadata Management**: Gained hands-on experience in audio manipulation using Python libraries, setting a foundation for future audio-centric projects.
+4. **Audio File & Metadata Management**: Gained hands-on experience in audio manipulation using Python libraries, setting a foundation for future audio-centric projects.

 ## Conclusion

-Through targeted research, the application of the optimal framework, and the principles of asynchronicity, a functional solution materialised after a steep but successful learning journey.
+Through targeted research, the application of the optimal framework, and the principles of concurrency and parallelism, a functional solution materialised after a steep but successful learning journey and was implemented utilising FastAPI's external threadpool functionality.
 All details, including the entire codebase, can be explored on the [project's GitHub repository](https://github.com/adobiss/resample-web-service).
 [Feedback](/contact/) is always welcome and appreciated.